 I’d been seeing an eating disorder therapist for almost a year up until recently.
-Katie would regularly stress that I be compassionate with myself.
+Katie regularly stressed the importance of being compassionate with myself.
 The word she often used was “gentle.”
 As with many things Katie said, I heard her, I really did.
 I trusted her and knew the words literally coming out of this person’s mouth were the Truth.
 But I was not yet ready to internalize them.
 “Gentle” and “Self-compassion” were beautiful mirages, reserved for whom exactly?
 At that point, they were for the soft, the weak.
-To embrace such a view would mean I’d given up and giving up, meant I was letting myself go, and that my friend, would not do.
-But the chinks in my armor are melting like the beautiful butter I now place on my sweet potato and taste with scrumptious delight.
+To embrace self care would mean I’d given up and giving up.
+In my mind, it meant I was letting myself go.
+And that my friend, would not do.

 But the chinks in my armor are melting like the beautiful butter I now place on my sweet potato and taste with scrumptious delight.